When you’re thinking about different marketing channels to talk and engage with your ideal customers, what is the first thing that comes to mind?

 There’s also no advertising on WhatsApp, so the natural and lazy route of just buying some ads will get you nowhere.

-Right now is the moment to start taking action, build a massive following, and start engaging with your real fans before all marketers all over the world start to figure out they are missing on this vast opportunity and spoil it for everyone.
+Right now is the moment to start taking action, build a massive following, and start engaging with your real fans before all marketers all over the world start to figure out they are missing out on this vast opportunity and spoil it for everyone.

 But first things first.